Google+

 Then on June 29, 2012 Bill C-38: the Jobs, Growth and Long-term Prosperity Act was given Royal Assent.
 One of the elements in this bill is to "ensure stable, predictable EI premium rates by limiting premium rate increases to 5 cents each year until the EI Operating Account is in balance, and then moving to a seven-year break-even rate".

-Note 2 - 2013 EI maximum insurable earnings were released on September 14 by CEIFB.
-The operating account is expected to breakeven in 2013.
-Here are your 2013 amounts:
+Note 2 - 2023 EI maximum insurable earnings were published on September 14, 2022 by OSFI.
+The 7-year breakeven rate is forecast at 1.81% of insurable earnings.
+Here are your 2023 amounts:

 Note 3 - Employers will continue to contribute 1.4 times the employee rates.
 Self-employed sole proprietors do NOT make EI contributions unless they have opted into the voluntary program.
 If they have joined, they pay the same rates as employees.